 - New Students

 The transition to college is a significant, exciting and sometimes anxious one for young adults and their families.
 You are away from home, away from parents and guardians and away from your familiar primary health care provider.
 The staff of the SHC is very invested in your health.
-The clinicians (physicians, nurse practitioners, physician assistant and nurses) who work in the SHC choose to specialize in college health because we like working with young adults and genuinely care about their well-being.
+The clinicians (physicians, nurse practitioners, physician assistants and nurses) who work in the SHC choose to specialize in college health because we like working with young adults and genuinely care about their well-being.
 We understand that while you are here at RIT, you are learning not just about your major subject, but also about how to make healthy choices, how to care for yourself, and how to utilize the health care system effectively on your own when needed.
 We are here to help you learn.

 Some topics that may be of interest to you: